AddiMT/ptc-catalog/catalog/WorflowCollection.md

  Create a collection of workflows for reference and use for the users of the application
  ## User Story

- As a scientific software developer, I want my team to curate a collection of application workflows, so that new application users will find it easier to understand and utilize the application capabilities.
+ As an application lead, I want my team to curate a collection of application workflows, so that new application users will find it easier to understand and utilize the application capabilities.

  ## Card